bangle-io/bangle-editor/bangle-core/api.md

 # italic: {link.Component}

-Allows text in your editor to be marked as italic.
-Comes with the markdown shortcut `_text_` to enable italic mark.
+Allows text in your editor to be marked as italic. {link.MarkdownSupport}

 ### spec(): {link.MarkSpecFactory}